Quantic Dream

-Quantic Dream SA is a French video game developer and publisher based in Paris.
-Founded in 1997, the company has developed five video games: The Nomad Soul (1999), Fahrenheit (2005), Heavy Rain (2010), Beyond: Two Souls (2013), and Detroit: Become Human (2018).
+Quantic Dream SA is a French video game developer and publisher in Paris.
+Founded in 1997, it has developed five video games: The Nomad Soul (1999), Fahrenheit (2005), Heavy Rain (2010), Beyond: Two Souls (2013), and Detroit: Become Human (2018).
 The company is known for promoting interactive storytelling, with founder David Cage as the primary creative force.
-The studio was acquired by NetEase in August 2022 to act as its first European studio.
+It was acquired by NetEase in August 2022 and continues to operate independently under the acquisition agreement.